 The ESHG ‘National’ Fellowships

-The ESHG announces its annual conference fellowships here and offers fellowships to Early Career Investigators (ECIs), with no more than 4 years postdoctoral work experience) via the National Human Genetics Societies of Europe.
+The ESHG announces its annual conference fellowships here and offers fellowships to Early Career Investigators (ECIs), with no more than 4 years post-graduate work experience) via the National Human Genetics Societies of Europe.
 The CSHG is one of those societies and is thus in a position to select one of its ECI members for a fellowship to attend the annual ESHG event.

 The Cypriot fellowship is offered by the CSHG in line with the ESHG rules pointed out below.
-In addition to the €600, fellowship offered by the ESHG, the CSHG provides up to an additional €400 to the successful candidate, in order to allow coverage of proven additional expenses for travel and accommodation.
-In order to allow coverage of proven additional expenses for travel and accommodation.
+In addition to the €600 fellowship offered by the ESHG, the CSHG provides up to an additional €400 to the successful candidate, in order to allow coverage of proven additional expenses for travel and accommodation.
 This should allow young scientists to attend the annual ESHG conference, even if no independent funding is available.

 The general eligibility criteria set by the ESHG are as follows: